 To many people, caterpillars are adorable, fuzzy little bugs that chew on leaves and turn into beautiful butterflies.
 At first glance they seem like harmless critters; in fact, some seem like little works of art found in nature.

 But some caterpillars, such as the puss caterpillar, possess a dangerous edge.
-That’s right––there are deadly caterpillars out there.
-Nature is full of crazy-looking caterpillars that can kill you, or at the very least seriously ruin your hike.
-A good number of caterpillars have developed defense tactics to ward off predators, such as poison-charged spines on their backs that hurt those who come too close.
+That’s right – there are dangerous caterpillars out there.
+Nature is full of wild-looking caterpillars that can kill you, or at the very least seriously ruin your hike.
+A good number of caterpillars have developed defense tactics to ward off predators, such as venom-charged spines on their backs that hurt those who come too close.
 These toxic insects just want to be left alone, so be sure to keep your distance if you see any on your next excursion into the wilderness.
-There is no dignity in death by a fuzzy and cute––albeit poisonous––caterpillar.
+There is no dignity in getting taken down by a fuzzy and cute – albeit venomous – caterpillar.

 Native to South America, this weird-looking bug is the larval form of the giant silkworm moth, and is considered to be one of the most dangerous caterpillars in the world.
-These little guys, whose formal name is lonomia obliqua, are responsible for the deaths of hundreds of people, and can cause a host of problems for anyone unlucky enough to bump into one who actually survives.
+These little guys, whose formal name is lonomia obliqua, are responsible for hundreds of human casualties, and can cause a host of problems for anyone unlucky enough to bump into one who actually survives.

 The Puss Caterpillar Will Make Your Bones Hurt